AngularDart as a Development Environment for Small Web Apps

 Deployment

-Where to deploy depends on the situation, but for a static app like this, Netlify is convenient.
-I wrote about it in a separate article, so I'll just prepare a script file according to that.
+Where to deploy depends on the situation, but for static apps like this, Netlify is easy.
+I wrote about it in a separate article, so if you prepare a script file according to this, it's complete.

-I was able to develop very smoothly.
-The learning cost wasn't as high as I thought, and I didn't feel much discomfort since I had experience with other frameworks.
-This time, I didn't use many libraries, so I didn't encounter many drawbacks of not using JavaScript.
-I was able to enjoy many benefits.
+I was able to proceed very smoothly.
+The learning cost wasn't as high as I thought, and if you've used other FWs to some extent, you can develop without getting stuck.
+This time, there was little dependence on libraries, so the disadvantages of not being js hardly materialized, and I was able to enjoy many advantages.

 Summary